bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 ![](MovementHSF_files/figure-html/RE.plot.forest.indiv.pop-1.png)<!-- -->

 Our plot shows the individual effects of `forest` (vertical lines) along with the population-level mean and confidence intervals (horizontal lines).
+Compare this output and inference to the figure (right-side) for the pooled model fit at the end of Section 3.11.
+In the pooled case we would conclude that at the population level, this species avoids forest (i.e., negative coefficient), and we would say that with some level of statistical certainty because the confidence intervals do not include zero.
+Here we get a more nuanced picture of what’s happening, and that leads to a very different conclusion.

-What is clear is that the reason there is no statistically clear difference of the population-level effect from zero is because there is a wide range of effects across individuals.
+What is clear from this plot is that the reason there is no statistically clear difference of the population-level effect from zero is because there is a wide range of effects across individuals.
 Some individuals have slightly positive coefficients and some have slightly negative.
 Since these are generally equal, they balance out to a population-level effect of zero.
 The story is more complicated!
 To decide on statistical clarity between an individual's effect and the population, you can go back to the confidence intervals of the estimated effect differences.

 <br>